List of Emmerdale Farm characters introduced in 1972–1973: Sandie Merrick

-Sandie Merrick was played by Jenny Mayors-Clark in 1972 and played by Jane Hutcheson from 1980–1983 and then again from 1984–1989, Sandie first arrived in Beckindale with her mother, father and half-brother in 1972 but left not long after.
+Sandie Merrick was played by Jenny Mayors-Clark in 1972 and played by Jane Hutcheson from 1980 to 1983 and then again from 1984 to 1989, Sandie first arrived in Beckindale with her mother, father and half-brother in 1972 but left not long after.
 She later returned for good with her mother and half-brother in 1980.

 Sandie found romance with Andy Longthorn (David Clayforth/Mark Botham) in 1982.
 Their love blossomed but he could not compete when Sandie was swept off her feet by agricultural student David Blakemore, who arrived in Beckindale in his flash car to help Joe Sugden (Frazer Hines) at NY Estates.
 Sandie then moved on to unemployed Graham Jelks, a keen mechanic who was a friend of her brother Jackie and Seth Armstrong's son, Fred.

 When Sandie announced she was pregnant and refused to reveal who the father was, Dolly Skilbeck (Jean Rogers) gave her the support she needed.
 Only later was it discovered that Dolly herself had given birth to an illegitimate son years earlier.

 The father of Sandie's baby was, in fact, Andy Longthorn (David Clayforth/Mark Botham), who had left the village to go to university.
 After deciding to have the baby but finding her mother, Pat Sugden, unsympathetic, Sandie joined her father, Tom, in Aberdeen where he was working on the oil rigs and gave birth to her daughter, Louise, away from the wagging tongues of Beckindale.
 Pat disapproved again when Sandie put Louise up for adoption and tried to rebuild her life.

 There was more friction when builder Phil Pearce (Peter Alexander) left his wife, Lesley, and young daughter, Diane, to move with Sandie into Mill Cottage.
 The Mill had been converted into a flat by the company that Phil had just formed with Joe Sugden.
 Phil and Sandie started an affair which Diane unveiled to a packed audience in The Woolpack.
 Sandie's affair caused another village scandal, and Annie Sugden made her disapproval clear.

 When Sandie subsequently passed her auctioneer's exams and took over Eric Pollard's (Chris Chittell) job, he mounted a hate campaign against her.
 It culminated in him breaking into the mill conversion she shared with Phil and drunkenly threatening her with a poker.
 Matters only worsened for Sandie when NY Estates decided to close Hotten Market and pull out of Beckindale altogether and she lost her job.
 Phil got involved in scams and this annoyed Sandie.
-They begun to drift apart and they split up in July 1988.
+They began to drift apart and they split up in July 1988.
 She bought Phil out of the mill.
 Phil was later jailed for organising a robbery on Home Farm.
 In May 1989, Sandie left the village to live in Scotland with her father.

 In December 1991, Sandie was mentioned when Frank Tate bought Mill Cottage from her.

 In January 2006, Sandie was mentioned by her former step father Jack when he mentioned how she once dated Terence Turner.